dhmunro/dudley/README.md

     f8[1000, 100, 100] -> zfp  # compress 1000x100x100 array using zfp

-what actually is written to the data stream is `{NBYTES:i8 ""=u1[NBYTES]}`, which the zfp filter will decompress to the `f8[1000, 100, 100]` array of the declaration.
+what actually is written to the data stream is the result of compressing the array using zfp.
 The zfp filter uses a lossy compression scheme, so the 1000x100x100 array you read back will not be precisely the same as what you wrote.
 ZFP has many tuning options, but the default Dudley zfp filter simplifies its various options to just a single optional parameter.
 If you